| | | |

 Serving Suggestions

-Freeze?
-Yes!
-Freeze slices in airtight containers for up to 2 months.
-Thaw overnight in the fridge.
+Freeze: Freeze slices in airtight containers or freezer bags for up to 2 months.
+Thaw overnight in the refrigerator.

 Rolled pork loin on a pottery platter, stuffed with apples and cranberries.